Deforestation is an issue that has consequences for humans and wildlife.

 As of 2005, net deforestation rates have ceased to increase in countries with a per capita GDP of at least US$4,600

-Although there some uncertainties around the rates of deforestation and the stats provided, there is an agreement that destruction of rainforests remains a significant environmental problem.
+Although there some uncertainties around the rates of deforestation and the stats provided, it might be accurate to say that the evidence suggests that destruction of rainforests remains a significant environmental problem.

 Some effects are irreversible, such as wildlife species loss.